 evidences of indebtedness shall be issued or sold by a school district or

 be legally binding upon or enforceable against a local board of education

 of a district certified to be in financial difficulty unless and until the

 financial plan required under this Section has been approved by the State

 Any financial profile compiled and distributed by the State Board of Education in Fiscal Year 2009 or any fiscal year thereafter

 shall incorporate such adjustments as may be needed in the profile scores to reflect the financial effects of the

 inability or refusal of the State of Illinois to make timely

-disbursements of any general State aid or mandated categorical aid payments due school districts or to fully reimburse
+disbursements of any general State aid, evidence-based funding, or mandated categorical aid payments due school districts or to fully reimburse

 school districts for mandated categorical programs pursuant to